 A must-read collection...
 Reading Steyn is pure pleasure

 Paul Tuns, The Interim

-From the bestselling author of America Alone and After America comes the perfect Steyn book for the holiday season: The [Un]documented Mark Steyn rounds up some of Steyn's best work from the last quarter-century - from newspapers and magazines in London, New York, Toronto and beyond, from radio monologues on The Rush Limbaugh Show, and even from Mark's stage show.
+From the bestselling author of America Alone and After America comes the perfect Steyn book: The [Un]documented Mark Steyn rounds up some of Steyn's best work from the last quarter-century - from newspapers and magazines in London, New York, Toronto and beyond, from radio monologues on The Rush Limbaugh Show, and even from Mark's stage show.
 There's no Steyn anthology like this one, running the gamut from war and free speech and the nationalization of the family to Viagra and Kinder eggs and curly-fry light bulbs.
 Mark writes on Obama's composite girlfriends, Barbie in a burqa, and the war on jokes.
 He shares tales of a watery ride with Ted Kennedy, dinner at Buckingham Palace, and correspondence from Salman Rushdie's secure location.
 Reagan and Thatcher, GI Joe and James Bond, guns and potpourri, the full range of Mark's writing is all here, in one handy handsome hardback volume.

 The [Un]documented Mark Steyn is available at bookstores across the US and Canada, but, if you want a personally autographed copy of the new Steyn classic, this is the place to get it.
 At our electronic checkout, just make sure you fill in the autograph request box with the name of you or your loved one.